PpushkarJjain/spin-glow-win-it-09/knowledge_base.md

 #### 5. **Recent Updates**

+*   **Audio Experience**:
+    *   Implemented a "Start Experience" overlay on the Spinner Page to comply with browser autoplay policies for audio.
+    *   Added background music, spin, and win sound effects to enhance the user experience.
+    *   Integrated a mute toggle for audio control.
 *   **Spinner Result Synchronization**: Fixed a critical bug where the reward displayed in the result popup did not match the segment the spinner visually landed on.
 The spin animation is now correctly synchronized with the calculated winning segment.
 *   **State Management Overhaul**: Removed the use of `localStorage` for tracking offer distribution, making the Supabase database the single source of truth for spin results.
 This simplifies state management and prevents data inconsistencies.
 *   **UI and UX Enhancements**: